 - 4.1.1 The Permittee shall cause to be conducted a performance test at any specified emission unit when so directed by the Environmental Protection Division ("Division").
 The test results shall be submitted to the Division within 60 days of the completion of the testing.
 Any tests shall be performed and conducted using methods and procedures that have been previously specified or approved by the Division.
 [391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test, and shall provide with the notification a test plan in accordance with Division guidelines.
 [391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
 The methods for the determination of compliance with emission limits listed under Sections 3.2, 3.3, 3.4 and 3.5 are as follows: - a.
-Method 1 for selection of sampling site and number of traverse points, - b.
-Method 2 shall be used for the determination of stack gas flow rate, - c.
-Method 3 or 3A shall be used for the determination of stack gas molecular weight.
-Method 3B shall be used for the determination of excess air or the emissions rate correction factor. - d.
-Method 4 shall be used for the determination of stack gas moisture, - e.
-Method 5 or 17, as applicable, shall be used for the determination of particulate matter concentration, - f.
-Method 9 and the procedures of Section 1.3 of the above referenced document shall be used for the visual determination of opacity, - g.
-Method 19, when applicable, to convert particulate matter and nitrogen oxide concentrations (i.e., grains/dscf for PM, ppm for gaseous pollutants), as determined using other methods specified in this section, to emission rates (i.e., lb/MMBtu), - h.
-Method 22 shall be used for the visual determination of fugitive emissions,
+Method 1 for selection of sampling site and number of traverse points. - b.
+Method 2 shall be used for the determination of stack gas flow rate. - c.
+Method 3 shall be used for the determination of stack gas molecular weight. - d.
+Method 4 shall be used for the determination of stack gas moisture. - e.
+Method 5 or Method 17, as applicable, shall be used to determine particulate matter concentration. - f.
+Method 9 and the procedures of Section 1.3 of the above referenced document shall be used for the determination of visible emissions. - g.
+Method 24 shall be used for the determination of volatile matter content of surface coating. - h.
+Method 24A shall be used for the determination of volatile matter content and density of printing inks and related coating.